Nathan-cyber2004/my-projects/README.md

 # What's Inside

-Each folder in this repo contains a self-contained beginner project with its own README (coming soon!).
+Each folder in this repo contains a self-contained project with its own README (coming soon!).
 Projects may include:

 - Command-line tools (e.g. To-Do List, Reminder Emailer)
 - Simple games (e.g. Snake, Memory Match)